Why did I create this site?

 Sometimes you just want to see a place not like everyone else is seeing it, although a billion people have been there before.
 Rather than trying to do like everyone else, I hope to try to do things differently.
 If everyone practices photography exactly by the book, then everything starts looking exactly the same.
 That's all I'm seeing today, everything looking exactly the same, it's boring and uninspiring when I look at most photography.
 So I'm shooting to try to make photography fun again, or at least for me.
 I consider it really boring.
 Photography is number #50 on my top hobbies list.

 So I decided to start seeing the world through a different eye, the 3rd eye, which is a cheap camera.
 While many buy cameras to show off their gear and participate in the arms race that is buying accessories, with hopes of showing off to people and pretending their work is so good only because they used expensive gear, I look at the output of these folks and don't always see the fruit of their labor.
 Ok, your photo is super sharp but wtf is it?
 I also know too many with these expensive cameras, and they don't use them but once or twice a year, if lucky.
 I aim to not be like any of this lot, and I surely am not going to go broke trying to play around with expensive cameras I'll never use.
-My work sucks?
-Sure, but it sucks MY WAY and with inexpensive gear!
+I'm not buying another camera that does the same thing as the one I use now, which is over 10 years old but is super light to carry!

 I come from a drawing background, so I'm using that perspective to perform the photography I do.
 I look for comedy, irony and beauty where normally, others might not see them.
 I found out that Professionals hated my work, because photography is for serious people with expensive cameras blah blah blah BS!
 That used to bum me out.
 One day, on a boring part of a trip I took, I had one too many drinks and went out on the streets of a foreign country, to take pictures.
 I threw up all over my gear, and a very nice shiny floor of a government building, in Ecuador.
 I could only laugh hysterically, as I was 'helped' out the door by security, and never allowed to come back in.
-I took some of the worst pictures I ever produced on that trip, and didn't give a damn that composition was off, light metering was off, or what the grand daddies of photography would think.
-I quickly realized that all I need is a drink, my camera, and I'm good! ...
-BOOOOM!
-Drunkphotography.com was born.
+I took some of the worst pictures ever on that trip, and didn't give a damn that composition was off, light metering was off, or what the grand daddies of photography would think.
+Some of it came out cool though, odd... and I loved it.
+I quickly realized that all I need is a drink, my camera, and I'm good! and BOOOOM, just like that, DrunkPhotography.com was born.

 If you want to see more recent works, browse my Portfolio.